Think-Round-Inc/Think-Round-Paradise-Project-Landing-Page/README.md

 # Think-Round-Landing-Page

-This is the gallery page I've been working on
+Gallery page I've been working on so far.

-- eventually I think it can just be cut and pasted into the page we will eventually use.
+- including filter and carousel

-- images are not as final intended
+- works a bit, still need to fix filter